mariodosreis/KnR_The_C_Programming_Language-mario/README.md

 ```

 Note some functions defined in the book, such as `getline`, were introduced into
 the C standard later than the ANSI standard.
+Despite this, those functions are
+still included (in `stdin.h`, etc.) even when you compile with `-ansi`.
+Thus, if
-If you use the definitions in the
-book of those functions in your code, and you try to compile with `cc -ansi`,
+you use the definitions in the book of those functions in your code, and you try
-you will get an error due to conflicting function declarations.
-You can solve
+to compile with `cc -ansi`, you will get an error due to conflicting function
-this either by renaming the functions (i.e., here we use `getline2` and so on),
+declarations.
+You can solve this either by renaming the functions (i.e., use
-or, if you want to strictly adhere to the original code in the book, by
+`getline2` and so on), or, if you want to strictly adhere to the original code
-compiling with `-D_ANSI_SOURCE`, e.g.:
+in the book, by compiling with `-D_ANSI_SOURCE`, e.g.:

 ```
 cc -ansi -D_ANSI_SOURCE foo.c